ryanczm/Analytic-Musings/notes/commods/commodity-value-chain.md

   * Flows (goes where).
 How it evolves over time (e.g historical state, current state).
 * Node Predictors
   * State & future events.
 Aka predict flows and as a trader capitalize on the logistics premium.
-  * Flows are important!
-First understand historical and current flows.
-Then predict future flows.

 # Examples

 * Trader of crude/products in ME.
 You make money by spread.
 * Situation - Israel conflict.
 * Analysis - If Israel strikes Iranian oil export terminal (e.g Kharg Island), that wipes out their exports.
-Where do the flows go?
+We know crude flows from Iran to China heavily (Orrin).
+So you say OK, those 'lost barrels' will source more from elsewhere.

 # Oil & Gas